tymyrddin/red-iac/source/docs/attack/location.md

-# Pick a sound location to attack from
+# Pick a sound location

 Whether using Tor or VPN services, always assume that your IP address, thus your geographical location and/or browser fingerprint is known to intermediaries and can be discovered by the target or anyone investigating on their behalf.